 Hospitality is everywhere, and so is our school.
 Our graduates work in virtually every corner of the globe; in some of the world’s finest hotels, resorts, and restaurants; most prominent hospitality and real estate firms; and entrepreneurial hospitality companies.

-Throughout its storied history, SHA has evolved to keep pace with the growing demands of the hospitality field.
+Throughout its storied history, the Nolan School has evolved to keep pace with the growing demands of the hospitality field.
 Along the way the school has turned out extraordinarily accomplished alumni who are leaders in every facet of the world’s largest and most dynamic industry.

-Today, SHA is home to four centers and institutes focused on hospitality research, real estate and finance, entrepreneurship, and hospitality labor and employment relations.
+Today, the Nolan School is home to four centers and institutes focused on hospitality research, real estate and finance, entrepreneurship, and hospitality labor and employment relations.
 We have forged international relationships to expand programs in the burgeoning Asian market, exponentially expanded our global reach by venturing into the world of massive online open courses (MOOCs), and formed interdisciplinary initiatives that advance industry knowledge.

-Recognizing the growing importance of the Asian market, in 2014, SHA partnered with the China Europe International Business School (CEIBS) in Shanghai to launch a dual Master of Management in Hospitality (MMH) and Master of Business Administration (MBA) degree program to provide students hands-on experience in an international setting.
+Recognizing the growing importance of the Asian market, in 2014, the Nolan School partnered with the China Europe International Business School (CEIBS) in Shanghai to launch a dual Master of Management in Hospitality (MMH) and Master of Business Administration (MBA) degree program to provide students hands-on experience in an international setting.

-The following year, SHA took its educational innovation to the next level, launching our first-ever MOOC, titled Introduction to Global Hospitality Management, to expand awareness of SHA and encourage those with little industry knowledge to see the hospitality industry in a new, multidimensional way.
+The following year, the Nolan School took its educational innovation to the next level, launching our first-ever MOOC, titled Introduction to Global Hospitality Management, to expand awareness of the Nolan School and encourage those with little industry knowledge to see the hospitality industry in a new, multidimensional way.
 More than 15,500 individuals from around the world registered for the course.

-Moving forward, SHA remains committed to driving pioneering education and research in hospitality.
+Moving forward, the Nolan School remains committed to driving pioneering education and research in hospitality.
 In recognition of the quality of our students and our strong ties with industry, in 2014, we were recognized as the only stand-alone hospitality school in the world to earn accreditation from the Association to Advance Collegiate Schools of Business (AACSB).